First Officer

 -

-Perform thorough pre-flight and post-flight inspections of the aircraft and freight.
+Perform preflight inspections of the aircraft and freight.

 -

-Assist the flight crew with necessary operational documentation.
+Assist the flight crew with all required documentation and paperwork.

 -

-Operate the aircraft with precise adherence to company policies, regulatory requirements, and standard procedures.
+Operate the aircraft with strict adherence to established policies, regulations, and procedures.

 -

-Identify and report any unsafe conditions encountered during ground or flight operations.
+Identify and report any unsafe conditions during ground or flight operations.

 -